shabin5785/Webpack_Learn/README.md

 - the hash name of a file is dependant on the file content.
 So even a character change causes a new hash, leading to a new name , causing a refresh.

 - the hash appended files are automaticaly injected to teh html file when hash name changes.

+- every build , now with chunk hash name, causes a new file to be added to dist directory (our code mainy and vendor wen we change it).
+This fills up dist with all build files and bundles.
+We can use a plugin called rim-raf to clear the directory.
+Like clear files .